ricmiber96/ricmiber96/README.md

 📚 Full-stack developer with experience with Node, Express & React.\
 🔭 I’m currently working on my dev Skills.\
-🌱 I’m currently learning more about Web Development.\
+🌱 I’m learning more about Web Development.\
 🤔 I’m looking for help with Exploring New Technologies.

 ## 💻 Tech Stack